 Chhoto Sona Mosque is one of the two mosques in Bangladesh wrapped with stones brought through waterways from the hills of Rajmahal.
 This elegant mosque has a gently curved cornice characteristic of the period.
-There is an ornate “Ladies Gallery” or badshah-ka-takht in the north-west corner of the mosque which is carried on finely carved slender stone columns.
+There is an ornate “Ladies Gallery” or badshah-ka-takht in the northwest corner of the mosque which is carried on finely carved slender stone columns.

-The entrance of Chhoto Sona Mosque in Gaur.
-Photo Credit: Raw Hasan
+The entrance of Chhoto Sona Mosque in Gaur. © Photo Credit: Raw Hasan.

 The chief attraction of this monument is its superb decoration.
-Carved in shallow relief on both the inner and outer surface of all walls, the ornate stonework seems like a faithful reproduction of the highly developed traditional terracotta art of Bangladesh and it closely resembles the quality found in its wood-curving or filigree work.
+Carved in shallow relief on both the inner and outer surface of all walls, the ornate stonework seems like a faithful reproduction of the highly developed traditional terracotta art of Bangladesh and it closely resembles the quality found in its wood-carving or filigree work.

-Darasbari Mosque in Gaur.
-Photo Credit: Raw Hasan
+Darasbari Mosque in Gaur. © Photo Credit: Raw Hasan.

 The Darasbari Mosque in Gaur is a fine example of the mature architecture of the Ilyas Shahi period, probably built in 1470 by Sultan Yusuf Shah.
-Its name Darasbari indicates that a madrasah or religious institution, might have been originally attached to this highly dilapidated mosque.
+Its name Darasbari indicates that a madrasah or religious institution might have been originally attached to this highly dilapidated mosque.

 The Mosque consists of two sections: an oblong prayer hall with an attached verandah on the east.
 All the walls are 6′-0″ thick.
 The prayer hall must at one time have been roofed over with a series of domes, including a set of chau-chala or Bengali domes in the central row, but all of these have now collapsed.

-The interior of Darasbari Mosque in Gaur.
-Photo Credit: Raw Hasan
+The interior of Darasbari Mosque in Gaur. © Photo Credit: Raw Hasan.

-In the north-west corner, there was probably a “Ladies Gallery” built as an upper story, which was accessible up a flight of steps from outside.
+In the northwest corner, there was probably a “Ladies Gallery” built as an upper story, which was accessible up a flight of steps from outside.
 The interior western wall of the prayer hall is relieved with nine mihrabs which depict some superb terracotta ornamentation of various floral and geometric patterns in bold relief.